Pediatric bone joint and muscle infections in children

 Tests that may help confirm a diagnosis and plan your child's treatment include:

-What are the causes of Bone, Joint, and Muscle Infections in Children?
+What are the causes of pediatric bone joint and muscle infections?

 Bacteria can get into the body in a variety of ways.
 They circulate through the bloodstream until they reach a bone, joint, or muscle.
 Bacteria then leave the bloodstream and multiply in the bone, joint, or muscle tissues.